SandwichGouda/Data/Data.md

   * An array's length is part of its type, so arrays cannot be resized.
 Slices offer a dynamic solution to this problem/
   * You can get the length of an array with `len(arr)`.
 - Slices
   * An array has a fixed size.
-A slice, on the other hand, is a dynamically-sized, flexible view into the elements of an array.
+A slice, on the other hand, is a dynamically-sized, and flexible.
 In practice, slices are much more common than arrays.
   * The type `[]T` is a slice with elements of type `T`.
+  * A slice is build from an array, by taking a slice of it :
+  * ```go
+    primes := [6]int{2, 3, 5, 7, 11, 13}
+    var s []int = primes[1:4]
+    ```
+  * Slices are _references to arrays_, in the sense that changing the elements of a slice modifies the corresponding elements of its underlying array.
+  * Other slices that are built from the same underlying array will be impacted.
+  * A slice does not store any data, it just describes a section of an underlying array.
+- Slice literals
+  * `[3]bool{true, true, false}` is an array.
+  * `[]bool{true, true, false}` creates the same array as above, then builds a slice that references it.
+  * So, slice literals are arrays without the length.

 ### fmt